BurntxNoodle/CTF/OverTheWire - Bandit/  Passwords/Readme.md

 ```
 Host: bandit.labs.overthewire.org
 Port: 2220
-User: Level you want to access
+User: banditx (where x is the level you want to access)
 ```

 ### In progress